croblesm/DBA-Mastery/MAXDOP Calculator/README.md

 The output message returns the current and recommended MAXDOP configuration, also the syntax to change it in case it is wrong.

+### NOTE
+The requirement to execute this T-SQL script is to have SQLCMD mode enabled in SSMS, you can take a look at my previous [post] to learn how to enable it.

 **_Please don't hesitate to leave your feedback, thanks!_**

 # Follow me